Conditions

 1. Conduct a thorough medical history and physical exam

-2. Perform neuropsychological testing to assess cognitive function
+2. Perform memory loss neuropsychological testing to assess cognitive function

 3. Order blood tests to check for nutritional deficiencies or other medical conditions